Social Icons

 I don’t know if this movie will make it through a trilogy and if I would want to see such a trilogy.

 I don’t know if I can say J.K.
-Rowling has mastered the act of screenwriting, but for a first timer good attempt.
+Rowling has mastered the act of screenwriting, but for a first-timer, good attempt.

-What I do know is this was a long ride of a movie which as a Harry Potter fan I was hoping to enjoy for the desire of not seeing children learning magic, but adults who have mastered it.
-The movie had that which is why I will give it a 5, but the story that surrounded it was not captivating enough.
+What I do know is this was a long ride of a movie which, as a Harry Potter fan, I was hoping to enjoy for the desire of not seeing children learning magic, but adults who have mastered it.
+The movie had that, which is why I will give it a 5, but the story that surrounded it was not captivating enough.

-The movie did have many scenes where I got to see wonderful magical events, but after dealing with the ending of Doctor Strange (2016) the day before when all the villain had to do was ignore strange and his silly time loop and avoid killing him and just take over the world.
+The movie did have many scenes where I got to see wonderful magical events, but after dealing with the ending of Doctor Strange (2016) the day before—where all the villain had to do was ignore Strange and his silly time loop, avoid killing him, and just take over the world—here is another ending where the villain just had to ignore the hero.

 (Spoiler Alert)

-I watched wondering why did he do this?
+I watched wondering, why did he do this?

 Visually captivating?
 The answer will be yes.

-This movie was visually captivating and although it looked like ground work for a bigger story with the introduction of Johnny Depp as the lead villain, I have to say Warner Bros.
-Harry Potter first movie had a better intro to this.
+This movie was visually captivating, and although it looked like groundwork for a bigger story with the introduction of Johnny Depp as the lead villain, I have to say Warner Bros.’ first Harry Potter movie had a better intro to this.

-The movie is about the discovery of the creature terrorizing the muggles and responsible for the death of one.
+The movie is about the discovery of the creature terrorizing the Muggles and responsible for the death of one.

 Doctor Strange (2016)